kubeshop/monokle-chrome-extension/README.md

 # Monokle Chrome extension

-A simple Chrome extension that injects links to Monokle SaaS in "appropriate places" for the current repo.
+A simple Chrome extension that injects links to Monokle in "appropriate places" for the current repo.

+Currently supports:
+- Public repos only
+- "Explore" links at the repository, folder and file level
+  - File-level Explore only for YAML files

 ## Installation Instructions